microsoft/vscode-makefile-tools/docs/troubleshooting.md

 If there is no Makefile in the root:

-- Point  **makefile.makefilePath** or makefile.configurations.makefilePath to your Makefile.
-Depending how the makefile is written and how paths are defined, you may need to ask make to run from that folder of the makefile instead of from the root, in which case you need to define makefile.configurations.makeArgs to include the switch &quot;-C&quot;.
+- Point  **makefile.makefilePath** or makefile.configurations.makefilePath to your Makefile (if you use the "-f" make switch).
+If you prefer to use the switch "-C" you can point  **makefile.makeDirectory** or makefile.configurations.makeDirectory to the folder containing your makefile.
 - Manually activate the extension by either reloading the window or running any Makefile Tools command (like Configure) from the Command Palette

 Launch targets missing: